kurtameyer/Inflation.Crime.Analysis/README.md

 **This project was originally a group project written in R for my Statistics and Probability course taken Winter quarter 2023.
 The original description is below.
 I've reworked the data cleaning and loading portion of it in Jupyter.
-I then turned it into a dashboard app using Plotly and Dash including basic line plots, qq plots, trend plots, and correlation tests.
+I then turned it into a dashboard app using Plotly and Dash including basic line plots, qq plots, trend plots of crime stats vs inflation, and correlation tests.
 I plan on deploying the app on AWS. **